My experience selling handmade crafts at a local comic con

 3) Make sure you offer a mix of prices & profit margins

 When considering vendor booth ideas, ensure you have a mix of high and low prices so everyone can walk away with something.
 For instance, my handmade headpieces are priced appropriately for the time and skill they require.
-To balance these, I offer small items like buttons and greeting cards, which have a high profit margin and can be reprinted quickly.
+To balance this, I offer small items like buttons and greeting cards, which have a high profit margin and can be reprinted quickly.

 I ordered custom-printed 5″ x 7″ greeting cards through Avery.
 Then I switched out the plain white envelopes for Kraft brown and packaged the cards in 6″ x 9″ poly bags to increase value.